EGI-Federation/datahub-documentation/source/clients.rst

 Generating tokens for using Oneclient or APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to be able to access your spaces using `Oneclient` or `APIs`, it's required to generate an access token.
+.. important:: In order to be able to access your spaces using `Oneclient` or `APIs`, it's required to generate an access token.

 Tokens have to be generated from the `DataHub` (Onezone) interface.